Interlibrary Loans at the Krieble Library

 The town library is within walking distance to the Lyme campus.

-If you already have a current library card from any Connecticut public library, you can borrow books from the all Connecticut Public Libraries. *If you do not have a public library card you can go to the library & show your UNH picture ID to get a card.
+If you already have a current library card from any Connecticut public library, you can borrow books from the all Connecticut Public Libraries. *If you do not have a public library card you can go to the library & show your University picture ID to get a card.

 Marvin K. Peterson Library